febbyRG/mobile/README.md

 A: No. The Sync Gateway server has custom functionality for access control and aggregation that isn't available in Apache CouchDB.

-**Q: What about my existing mobile app that uses TouchDB to sync with Apache CouchDB?**
+**Q: What about my existing mobile app that uses Couchbase Lite to sync with Apache CouchDB?**

 A: No problem!
-TouchDB's sync protocol will remain compatible with Apache CouchDB's, so your app will continue to work.
+Couchbase Lite's sync protocol will remain compatible with Apache CouchDB's, so your app will continue to work.
 If you later need the capabilities of Couchbase Mobile, you can make minor changes to the mobile app to switch to it.